BaizeXS/baizexs.github.io/content/resume/index.md

 ### 🎓 Internship

-{{< internship-entry company="Beijing Academy of Quantum Information Science" time="08/2023 – 01/2024" position="Research Intern at Quantum Computation Department" >}}
+{{< internship-entry company="⚛️ Beijing Academy of Quantum Information Science" time="08/2023 – 01/2024" position="Research Intern at Quantum Computation Department" >}}

 - Proposed a quantum convolution kernel design based on variational quantum circuits and developed a universal quantum convolution layer, successfully integrating it into classical CNN architectures such as VGG, GoogLeNet, and ResNet.
 - Developed and evaluated various hybrid models, including a simple model named HQCCNN-2, which achieved 84.45% accuracy on the FashionMNIST dataset, surpassing the traditional CNN's 80.72%.
 This demonstrates the effectiveness of the quantum convolution layer in improving model performance.